OPM/ResInsight-UserDocumentation/content/3d-main-window/Surfaces.md

 ![]({{< relref "" >}}images/3d-main-window/SurfacesPropertyEditor.png)

 You can also change the depth of the surface by adding a depth offset (positive or negative).
 This could be used i.e. to import the same surface file multiple times and assign each instance of the surface a separate depth offset.
-When an depth offset is set, the value will be shown as part of the surface name in the project tree.
+When a depth offset is set, the offset value will be shown as part of the surface name in the project tree.

 ![]({{< relref "" >}}images/3d-main-window/surface_multiple.png)